-Lay the unit on its back and place a small bead of thermal mastic as shown in red.
+Stand unit up and place a small bead of thermal mastic as shown in red.
 You will need to use the the entire tube.

 Lay unit into box, being careful not to scrape off thermal mastic.
 There are many different models, so your exterior mounting screws might not line up perfectly which is normal.
 Install 1 mounting screw on the bottom and 1 on top.